topless/coffeescript-style-guide/README.md

 *FOG CREEK RULE: Standard convention says don't do 'return @'.
 We think it's fine.*

 Avoid `return` where not required, unless the explicit return increases clarity.
+However, be aware that coffeescript will automatically return the result of the last line of code which can cause memory leaks.
+To avoid this behavior, put a `return` at the end of the fuction.

 Use splats (`...`) when working with functions that accept variable numbers of arguments: